-Purpose: Provide guidance to AIs and to monitor supervision by SBs of their responsibilities under the FIC Act.
-This entails a focus on compliance oversight of the FIC Act and close liaison with colleagues within the FIC on compliance-related issues as well as externally with the SBs and AIs.
+Purpose: Provide guidance to Als and to monitor supervision by SBs of their responsibilities under the FIC Act.
+This entails a focus on compliance oversight of the FIC Act and close liaison with colleagues within the FIC on compliance-related issues as well as externally with the SBs and Als.
 A core function is to inform, advise and collaborate with SBs to ensure their effective supervision of compliance.
-Another core function is to liaise with AIs to guide and assist them in meeting the FIC Act compliance requirements.
-The preventive aspects include compliance awareness, targeted at AIs, the issuing of guidance notes, and the provision of compliance training on the FIC Act obligations to affected entities.
+Another core function is to liaise with Als to guide and assist them in meeting the FIC Act compliance requirements.
+The preventive aspects include compliance awareness, targeted at Als, the issuing of guidance notes, and the provision of compliance training on the FIC Act obligations to affected entities.

-Outcome Outputs Output Indicators Annual Targets Audited /Actual Performance Estimated Performance MTEF Period 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 2025/26 Enhanced compliance with the FIC Act Outreach and Awareness of the FIC Act 1.1.1 Number of risk and compliance awareness initiatives conducted 18 21 24 30 40 42 44 Monitoring of the FIC Act 1.2.1 Number of risk-based compliance review reports issued 60 0 [70 ^[1]] 82 90 120 140 120 Risk-Based inspections in terms of the FIC Act 1.3.1 Number of FIC risk-based inspection reports issued 287 381 404 430 ^[2] 610 880 920
+Outputs Output Indicators Annual Targets Audited /Actual Performance Estimated Performance MTEF Period 2020/21 2021/22 2022/23 2023/24 2024/25 2025/26 2026/27 Outreach and Awareness of the FIC Act 1.1.1 Number of risk and compliance awareness initiatives conducted 21 24 30 40 42 1 44 46 Monitoring of the FIC Act 1.2.1 Number of risk-based compliance review reports issued 0 [702] 82 90 120 144 3 160 176 Enforcement of the FIC Act 1.4.1 Percentage success rate of matters referred for administrative sanctions 100% 100% 100% 100%4 100% 5 100% 100%